fbpx

 The Russians continue to make some pretty adventurous science fiction movies, (Sputnik being a really good recent example) and are taking lessons from many of the best that classic science fiction horror cinema has to offer.
 Superdeep borrows heavily from films like The Thing, Aliens, The Void, and Annihilation, and succeeds in the look of the film. it fell on its fungal face when it came to the script, however, and was a real disappointment.
 So much potential.

 Anya Fedorova (Milena Ridulovic) is a young ground-breaking epidemiologist working in the Gorbachev era Soviet Union.
-She has been recruited with the lure of a national directorship by her Military Intelligence sponsor, Colonel Yuri Morozov, (Nikolay Kovbas) who is going to investigate a potential breakout of a military bio-weapon experiment gone wrong in a laboratory 12000 meters deep under the Siberian permafrost.
+Colonel Yuri Morozov, her Military Intelligence Sponsor (Nikolay Kovbas) recruited Anya, who is going to investigate a potential breakout of a military bio-weapon experiment gone wrong in a laboratory 12000 meters deep under the Siberian permafrost.
 SUPER deep.
 In the helicopter ride over, the lovely Anya receives plenty of attention from the armed assault team escort leader, Major Sergei MacKiev (Sergey Ivanyuk), a painfully honorable marine.

-They arrive at the location as it is being evacuated, and are greeted first by a scientist who blows himself up with a grenade, which manages to cause only a speed-bump of a delay.
+Alarms blare as the facility shuts down, and the team prepares to investigate the situation.
+A scientist races up from the laboratory and blows himself up with a grenade, which manages to cause only a speed bump of a delay.
 (Nothing to see here, folks!)
-Then they are received by the facility director Grigoriev (Vadim Demchog) who gives the team and the audience the necessary exposition dump:
+The facility director Grigoriev (Vadim Demchog) receives the team and gives the team and the audience the necessary exposition dump:

 The facility is divided into two sections, a living quarter section 6000 meters down, and the laboratory 12000 meters down, accessible by only two high-speed elevators.
-The laboratory experiments that they have been running are in the deeper section, and only Grigoriev has the elevator key.
-The laboratory section is so deep that the thermal temperatures are an unbearable 200 degrees celsius, requiring special suits.
-Though the evacuation of the living quarters is largely complete, there are a number of scientists trapped and ill in the laboratory needing rescue.
+The laboratory experiments they have been running are in the deeper section, and only Grigoriev has the elevator key.
+The laboratory section is so deep that the thermal temperatures are an unbearable 200 degrees Celsius, requiring special suits.
+The evacuation of the living quarters is largely complete.
+It is time to rescue the remaining scientists.

-As the group descends down the first elevator, Grigoriev goes rogue and sabotages the elevator, managing to knock out the entire party and he slips into the residential quarters.
+While the group descends down the first elevator, Grigoriev goes rogue and sabotages the elevator, managing to knock out the entire party and he slips into the residential quarters.
 Grigoriev is a one-man red herring maker.
-They are greeted by a skeleton crew who had yet to be evacuated from the living quarters, all apparently healthy and not infected.
+A skeleton laboratory crew greets the military team inside the base.
+All of them are healthy and not infected.
 Things change when they stumble into a survivor who has crawled up from the depths to get to the living quarters.
-This survivor, who looks ragged, but otherwise normal begins to produce a huge nasty fungal growth on her back.
-Test samples from her show a parasitic fungus consuming her cellular tissue at an astounding rate.
+This survivor, who looks ragged, but otherwise normal, begins to produce a huge nasty fungal growth on her back.
+Test samples show a parasitic fungus consuming her cellular tissue at an astounding rate.

 You might need to see a doctor.
 Fungal infection in Superdeep (2020)